bendtherules/bendtherules.github.com/posts/function-name-binding.md

     > When js engine again reaches the function statement in evaluation step - it simply skips over it, to stop it from getting evaluated twice.

 2. What about INSIDE scope?
 From the previous snippet, it seems like we are indeed able to call it using `hello()` within the function.
-But how is i working?
+But how is it working?

     There are 2 possible ways this can work -